deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 We've noted in the Fediverse lately that [Protocols and specifications provide freedom of exit](https://chaos.social/@delta/113492052382161817) and the new realtime API specification is a practical example for that.

-## Thanks to NLNET and NGI for their support and joint vision!
+## Thanks to NLNET and NGI for support and vision!

 <img alt="NLNet Logo" src="../assets/logos/logo_nlnet.svg" width="140" style="float:right; margin-left:1em;" />
 Our introduction of the webxdc realtime API has been